abpframework/abp/docs/en/ui-themes/lepton-x-lite/angular.md

 # LeptonX Lite Angular UI

-LeptonX Lite has implementation for the ABP Framework Angular Client.
+LeptonX Lite has implementation for the ABP Angular Client.
 It's a simplified variation of the [LeptonX Theme](https://x.leptontheme.com/).

-> If you are looking for a professional, enterprise ready theme, you can check the [LeptonX Theme](https://x.leptontheme.com/), which is a part of [ABP Commercial](https://commercial.abp.io/).
+> If you are looking for a professional, enterprise ready theme, you can check the [LeptonX Theme](https://x.leptontheme.com/), which is a part of [ABP](https://commercial.abp.io/).

 > See the [Theming document](../../framework/ui/mvc-razor-pages/theming.md) to learn about themes.